Islamic Republic of Iran Ground Forces: Pahlavi era

-In 1944-1945 a U.S. financial advisory mission led by Arthur Millspaugh had produced potential future army size figures that clashed with the Shah's wishes, but after Millspaugh had been dismissed, the Majlis agreed to expand the army once more, and by autumn 1945 was proposing a 12,000 mam increase to an existing plan for 90,000.
+In 1944-1945 a U.S. financial advisory mission led by Arthur Millspaugh had produced potential future army size figures that clashed with the Shah's wishes, but after Millspaugh had been dismissed, the Majlis agreed to expand the army once more, and by autumn 1945 was proposing a 12,000 man increase to an existing plan for 90,000.
 But unlike its 1925 counterpart, the succeeding 1946 Majlis was suspicious of the shah's plans for a strong army.
 Many members of the parliament feared that the army would once again be used as a source of political power.
 To curtail the shah's potential domination of the country, they limited his military budgets.
+After the Second World War a U.S. Army Mission was placed on a more regular basis under General Robert W. Grow, and gradually grew in size.
+A host of western advisors slowly arrived.

 In 1948 and 1951, British and U.S. reporting mentioned the 2nd Division of the Central Garrison [Tehran]; 3rd Division at Tabriz; 4th Division at Rezaiyeh; 6th Division at Fars; 7th Division at Kerman; 8th Division at Meshad and the 9th Division at Isfahan.
+Gholam Reza Azhari commanded the 11th Infantry Division in 1959-60.
+In 1959-60, with the implementation of a new army plan, the 6th Division was reorganized on a Western pattern with three brigades, and renamed the 8th Armoured Division.
+In 1964, with a perceived lesser threat from the Soviet Armed Forces, military attention was refocused on the south, and in February 1966 the Shah ordered formation of a new Third Corps, including parachute units, to be based at Shiraz.

-From the 1966–67 edition to the 1969–70 edition, the IISS Military Balance listed the Iranian Army with one armoured division, seven infantry divisions, and one independent armoured brigade.
+From the 1966–67 edition to the 1969–70 edition, the IISS Military Balance listed the Iranian Army with one armoured division, possibly the 16th, seven infantry divisions, and one independent armoured brigade.
 By the 1971–72 edition, two armoured divisions, five infantry divisions, the independent armoured brigade, and other independent brigades were listed.
 Within two years after that, the listing quickly changed to three armoured divisions and three infantry divisions.

 The 16th Armoured Division of Qazvin was established in 1963, "operational by 1970" according to its Farsi Wikipedia article.
+An infantry brigade at Charbahr became the 88th Armoured Brigade of Zahedan from 1976.

+The returning chief of the U.S. Army Section, ARMISH-MAAG, Colonel Theo C. Mataxis, wrote in June 1970: